KnowML: Improving Generalization of ML-NIDS with Attack Knowledge Graphs: Related Work

+\paragraph{KG Applications in Security} \acp{KG} have gained traction in cybersecurity, with a range of applications from detection to knowledge management~\cite{zou2020survey}.
+The most relevant to our work are those that directly integrate KGs into detection pipelines.
+For example, Yang et al.~\cite{yang2022enhanced} construct a KG from NSL-KDD feature co-occurrence and embed it into a CNN-BiLSTM.
+Their approach enhances raw features through data-driven correlations, whereas \projectTitle introduces an attack-implementation-based feature space grounded in domain knowledge, rather than manipulations of existing features.
+Another approach is KnowGraph~\cite{zhou2024knowgraph}, which models buyer–seller interactions as a KG for anomaly detection, learning embeddings via GNNs and refining predictions with expert-provided probabilistic rules.
+However, KnowGraph depends on external corrections (expert-defined rules) and does not expand the knowledge base.
+By contrast, \projectTitle embeds foundational attack knowledge directly into the feature space, allowing models to capture the broader attack landscape to improve generalization.

+\paragraph{Automated Feature Engineering in Security} Automated feature engineering in security follows two directions.
+Representation learning derives latent features from data to improve detection~\cite{wang2022representation, 10646725, AOC-IDS}.
+Feature mining uses external knowledge to refine an existing feature space, as in FeatureSmith~\cite{zhu2016featuresmith}, which enhances Drebin~\cite{arp2014drebin} by selecting useful features. \projectTitle instead expands the feature space with attack-relevant features grounded in implementation details, creating new semantics rather than filtering existing ones.
+This approach outperforms prior methods focused only on feature enhancement (\autoref{subsec:eval_data_driven}).

-\paragraph{Works exploring limitation of ML-NIDS} Recent critiques of ML-NIDS research have focused on two main perspectives: i) dataset inadequacies~\cite{apruzzese2023sokpragmaticassessmentmachine, flood2024bad, 9474286} and ii) flawed ML design practices~\cite{arp2022and, d2022establishing}.
-Flood et al.~\cite{flood2024bad} identified ``bad smells''---questionable practices in benchmark NIDS datasets---highlighting issues such as \textit{poor dataset diversity}, that creates highly-dependent features.
-These limitations prevent ML models from extracting meaningful information, which restricts their ability to generalize, and results in artificially-inflated performance scores.
+\paragraph{Exploring Limitations of ML-NIDS} Recent critiques emphasize two issues: 1) dataset inadequacies~\cite{apruzzese2023sokpragmaticassessmentmachine, flood2024bad, 9474286, nougnanke2025dataset} and 2) flawed ML design practices~\cite{arp2022and, d2022establishing}.
+Flood et al.~\cite{flood2024bad} describe ``bad smells'' in benchmark datasets, such as \textit{poor diversity}, which produces highly dependent features.
+Such flaws prevent models from learning meaningful representations, limit generalization, and inflate reported performance.
+In contrast, we analyze limitations from a semantic perspective.
+We reason about how well features capture attack semantics, i.e., their ability to generalize, how this affects their ability to separate benign from malicious traffic, and how it influences the number of false positive alarms.

-Prior critiques focus primarily on models and datasets.
-In contrast, this work adopts a knowledge-centric perspective.
-We argue that limited understanding of attacker behavior leads to flawed design assumptions in ML-NIDS, weakening detection capabilities. \projectTitle addresses this by constructing knowledge-based representations of attacks, enriching input features with semantic context and improving detection across diverse attack variants.